MikroElektronika/mikrosdk_click_v2/clicks/canfd6/details.md

 ## Example Description

-> This application presents the capabilities of the CAN FD 6 click board.
+> This application presents the capabilities of the CAN FD 6 Click board.
 The board can be used both as a receiver and a transmitter.
 Use def directive to define the receive or transmit app.

 **The demo application is composed of two sections :**